-now through Tuesday, so between trips to the barn to give the horse-and-a-half (as my husband lovingly refers to them) some extra hay, I should be able to get a lot of sewing done this weekend.
+now through Tuesday, so between trips to the barn to give the horse-and-a-half (as my husband lovingly refers to them) some extra hay, I should

 I found fabric in my stash for the third quilt I want to do.
 It's called Dainty, by Nancy Odom.